-NUMBER: 11-W-00030/1

-TITLE: MassHealth Medicaid Section 1115 Demonstration

-AWARDEE: Massachusetts Executive Office of Health and
+NUMBER: 11-W-00030/1 TITLE: MassHealth Medicaid Section 1115 Demonstration AWARDEE: Massachusetts Executive Office of Health and Human

-Human Services
+Services

-Under the authority of section 1115(a)(2) of the Social Security Act (the Act), expenditures made by Massachusetts for the items identified below, which are not otherwise included as expenditures under section 1903 of the Act shall, for the period of this demonstration extension (July 1, 2017 through June 30, 2022), unless otherwise specified, be regarded as expenditures under the State's title XIX plan.
+Under the authority of section 1115(a)(2) of the Social Security Act (the Act), expenditures made by Massachusetts for the items identified below, which are not otherwise included as expenditures under section 1903 of the Act shall, for the period of this demonstration extension (date of the approval letter through June 30, 2022), unless otherwise specified, be regarded as expenditures under the State's title XIX plan.
 All previously approved expenditure authorities for this demonstration are superseded by those set forth below for the state's expenditures relating to dates of service during this demonstration extension.